suprateembanerjee/Behavioral-Cloning/README.md

 I observed that shuffling the data externally decreased performance as compared to enabling shuffle inside model.fit() (model.py line 99), so I implemented it there itself.
 I have also implemented a validation split of 20% inside model.fit().

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 4 on average as evidenced by the Early Stopping Algorithm.
 I used an Adam optimizer so that manually training the learning rate wasn't necessary.

+The Loss variations over epochs is visible through the following visualization:
+![alt text][image5]